BanterTheGreat/modern-4e/helpers/classes.typ

   return [
     = Abilities
     Your abilities decide what your character will specialise in.
-Depending on your playstyle, you want to focus on different abilities.
+Depending on your playstyle, you will want to focus on different abilities.

     == Main Ability
     #mainAbilityText

     == Assign points
     Assign 6 points across non-main abilities, up to 3 per ability.
-You can assign a maximum of 3 points to any single ability.

     #additionalInfo;